Should Value Investors Buy ArcelorMittal (MT) Stock?

 Considering these trends, value investing is clearly one of the most preferred ways to find strong stocks in any type of market.
 Value investors rely on traditional forms of analysis on key valuation metrics to find stocks that they believe are undervalued, leaving room for profits.

 On top of the Zacks Rank, investors can also look at our innovative Style Scores system to find stocks with specific traits.
 For example, value investors will want to focus on the "Value" category.
 Stocks with high Zacks Ranks and "A" grades for Value will be some of the highest-quality value stocks on the market today.

-Value investors also frequently use the P/S ratio.
-This metric is found by dividing a stock's price with the company's revenue.
-This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
-MT has a P/S ratio of 0.54.
-This compares to its industry's average P/S of 0.55.
+Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
+This is a prefered metric because revenue can't really be manipulated, so sales are often a truer performance indicator.
+MT has a P/S ratio of 0.48.
+This compares to its industry's average P/S of 0.5.

-Finally, our model also underscores that MT has a P/CF ratio of 4.04.
+Finally, investors should note that MT has a P/CF ratio of 3.52.
 This figure highlights a company's operating cash flow and can be used to find firms that are undervalued when considering their impressive cash outlook.
-MT's current P/CF looks attractive when compared to its industry's average P/CF of 11.91.
+This stock's P/CF looks attractive against its industry's average P/CF of 10.26.
 Over the past 52 weeks, MT's P/CF has been as high as 15.68 and as low as -12.35, with a median of 4.27.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 ArcelorMittal (MT): Free Stock Analysis Report